timmo001/system-bridge-site/assets/data/faq.md

 You can access logs via the system tray icon or via the [CLI](https://system-bridge.timmo.dev/docs/cli).

+## Home Assistant Cannot Connect / Times out when connecting

+Make sure you allow python (and pythonw on Windows) through your firewall.
+On Windows, the firewall prompt sometimes doesnt appear.

 ## I'd like to contribute to the project

 There are many ways to contribute to this project.
 You don't have to